yunwilliamyu/opal/readme.txt

     pandas
     scipy

-    This code has been tested with GCC 4.8.4 on Ubuntu 14.04 and 16.04, running under Bash 4.3.11.
-There are reports of compilation errors on Mac OS X, so YMMV.
+    This code has been tested on Ubuntu 14.04 and 16.04, running under Bash 4.3.11.

     Additionally, while RAM requirements will vary by model size, we recommend at least 32GiB of RAM for running with default options.